-The dissolution of a company means official and formal closure of the company.
+Company dissolution means official and formal closure of the company.
 Closing a business is part of this process, but there is more than just closing the front door.
 Assets and liabilities must be managed properly.

-Before a company is deleted, the company must first be dissolved and liquidated.
+Before a company is deleted, the company must first go through dissolution and liquidation.
 This deletion process must legally go through several phases.

 A company can be dissolved under the following conditions:

 As a rule, the dissolution requires the approval of the general meeting to initiate the liquidation process of the company.
 In most cases, the dissolution of the company is decided by a majority of the shareholders meeting.

 This resolution must then be notarized and entered in the relevant commercial register.
 The causes of dissolution are those set out in the Articles of Association and applicable legislation.

 The dissolution does not presuppose the legal disappearance of the company, but paralyses the ordinary business of the company and gives way to the liquidation period.